Table of Contents

 - How can merchants prevent code 4807 chargebacks?

 Note: Mastercard has discontinued the use of reason code 4807, merging it into code 4808.

 Merchants who receive a chargeback for a transaction placed with a Mastercard card may encounter reason code 4807, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 4807 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Mastercard chargeback reason code 4807 falls under the “Authorization” category.
 The shorthand description is “Warning Bulletin File.”
-This is now an obsolete reason code, but merchants may still see it in use at times.
-It was used to cover various authorization-related issues, such as:
+This is now an obsolete reason code, and issuers have been instructed to use code 4808 instead.
+Code 4807 was used to cover various authorization-related issues:

 - The merchant did not obtain authorization approval for the transaction.

 - The merchant sent in an authorization approval request after a card-present transaction was already processed.

 - The merchant submitted a transaction after one or more “decline” authorization responses were sent.

 - The issuing bank was not able to verify that authorization approval was granted at the time the transaction was processed.

 In theory, merchants shouldn't receive chargebacks with this reason code anymore, since it has been retired by Mastercard.
 However, the typical cause of this chargeback would have been issues related to authorization.